hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 rainfall. and a warning.

-> "that should do it"
+> "that should do it" 🦌

-he looked again at his wrist, and saw the circuits beginning to fade.
+he looked again at his wrist. the circuits were starting to fade.

-> not much time left for me either.
+> "not much time left for me either" 🦌

 six beats.